 We are supporting the Great Bear Forest Carbon Project.
 The project protects forests that were previously available for logging, which conserves and grows existing carbon stocks and reduces emissions caused by harvesting, road building and other forestry operations.
 The project is wholly owned by a unique alliance of First Nations, creating jobs for the future, and protecting the Great Bear Rainforest.

 Canada Post's Carbon offset projects do not count towards meeting our emission reduction targets.

 Trucks, airplanes and trains are used to move parcels across Canada and around the world.
 These modes of transport use fossil fuels like gas, oil and diesel that emit greenhouse gas emissions.

 We calculate emissions associated with each parcel based on the distance it travels, its weight and the mode of transportation.
 We estimate the distance of each shipment using real-distance data, or average distances when actual data is not available.

 Verifying our carbon emission calculations

 Canada Post’s emissions calculation methodology was validated by UL Solutions, a global validation body.
-UL determined the emissions calculations are properly prepared and based on reasonable assumptions.
+UL determined the emissions estimates were properly prepared and based on reasonable assumptions.
 We continue to update our methodology as data collection improves.